ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf/_review.md

         correct_answer: 1
         explanation: >
             Some `wperf` commands such as `list`, `test` or `stat` can output data in JSON format.

+    - questions:
+        question: >
+            Command `wperf sample` can be used together with  `--annotate` or `--disassemble` command line options.
+        answers:
+            - "True"
+            - "False"
+        correct_answer: 1
+        explanation: >
+            Yes, you can add annotate and disassemble output to `wperf sample` command.

+    - questions:
+        question: >
+            Command `wperf record` can be used together with  `--annotate` or `--disassemble` command line options.
+        answers:
+            - "True"
+            - "False"
+        correct_answer: 1
+        explanation: >
+            Yes, you can add annotate and disassemble output to `wperf record` command.

 # ================================================================================